-LIBOR is a widely referenced benchmark rate, which is published in five currencies and a range of tenors, and seeks to estimate the cost at which financial institutions can borrow on an unsecured basis from other financial institutions.
+LIBOR is a widely referenced benchmark rate, which is published in three currencies and a range of tenors, and seeks to estimate the cost at which financial institutions can borrow on an unsecured basis from other financial institutions.
 On March 5, 2021, the Financial Conduct Authority and the administrator of LIBOR announced that LIBOR will no longer be published on a representative basis after December 31, 2021, with the exception of the most commonly used tenors of U.S. dollar (USD) LIBOR which will no longer be published on a representative basis after June 30, 2023.
-Additionally, federal banking agencies have issued guidance strongly encouraging banking organizations to cease using USD LIBOR as a reference rate in new contracts as soon as practicable and in any event by December 31, 2021.